moonworks-ai/.github/profile/README.md

 Moonworks is building proprietary **Sovereign AI** at the deep-tech layer, advancing all three core wings of AI: **text, speech, and vision**.

-At the core, we’ve developed a paradigm-shifting pretraining method, **CAT (Composite Active Transfer)**, that **cuts compute (<1% of current methods)** while enabling unprecedented agility across new languages and domains.
+At the core, we’ve developed a paradigm-shifting pretraining method, **CAT (Composite Active Transfer)**, that **cuts compute** while enabling unprecedented agility across new languages and domains.

 We pioneer Sovereign AI so nations and enterprises can own, govern, and scale their AI—preserving data sovereignty and cultural identity while unlocking innovation.